reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Language: Cognitivism vs Non-cognitivism

-Moral claims are truth-apt (applicable to normativity generally)
+Are normative statements capable of truth and do they express beliefs.

-1. Non-cognitivism: moral are not truth apt
+1. Non-cognitivism: moral statements are not truth apt, nor expressions of belief
+    - Expressivist: normative statements express a speaker's attitudes
+    - Emotive: normative statements function to influence the attitudes of others
+    - Prescriptive: normative statements are imperatives
 2. Cognitivism: moral claims are truth-apt
+    - Naturalistic Beliefs: normative statements express beliefs that can be understood in non-normative terms:
+        - Counterfactual beliefs: pure normative statements express beliefs about what an agent would do if they were ideal (i.e. fully rational, fully informed, consistent, reflective, etc.).
+For more substantive normative domains, either (1) there may be more substantive conditions baked in, or (2) they may be given a different analysis that refers back to this analysis of pure normative statements.
+For example, Railton's moral naturalism understands moral statements as statements about what promotes the normative goodness of all affected parties, giving each party equal consideration; this may or may not be equivalent to an analysis that understands moral statements as what a person would do if they were concerned with the normative goodness of all affected parties.
+    - Non-naturalistic Beliefs: normative statements express beliefs that cannot be understood in normative terms

 ### Ontology: Objective (mind-independent) truth conditions

 The ontological relation between moral facts and moral views:

-1. Anti-Realism: Moral facts are constituted by some relation to actual or hypothetical moral views
+1. Anti-Realism: Moral facts are constituted by some relation to actual or hypothetical moral views (seems to require naturalism).
     - The relation is *identity* to the *actual* moral views of a person (simple subjectivism).
     - The relation is *identity* to the *hypothetical* moral views of an *ideal* agent (ideal observer).
     - The relation is *entailment* from one's moral views (constructivism).
-2. Realism: Moral facts are ontologically prior to, and can explain, moral views
+2. Realism: Moral facts are ontologically prior to, and can explain, moral views (can be naturalism, non-naturalism or sensibility theory).
     - The moral facts are natural facts.
     - The moral facts are non-natural facts.
     - The moral facts are secondary properties.